iiasa/ixmp4/doc/source/usage/locks-and-versioning.rst

     #> Checkpoint "Add data" created

-If an exception occurs within a :meth:`~ixmp4.core.run.Run.transact` block, data in the run will be rolled back to the latest checkpoint on platforms that support versioning.
+If an exception occurs within a :meth:`~ixmp4.core.run.Run.transact` block, data in the run will be reverted to the latest checkpoint on platforms that support versioning.

+To manually revert to a past state, use the ``revert()`` methods on :class:`~ixmp4.core.run.Run` and :class:`~ixmp4.core.checkpoint.Checkpoint`.

+ - :meth:`ixmp4.core.run.Run.revert`
+ - :meth:`ixmp4.core.checkpoint.Checkpoint.revert`

 Checkpoint Views
 ----------------

 Checkpoint views provide read-only access to run data at a specific checkpoint.
-Access them through ``run.checkpoints[checkpoint_id]``.
+Access them through :class:`~ixmp4.core.run.RunCheckpoints` / :attr:`~ixmp4.core.run.Run.checkpoints``.

 .. autoclass:: ixmp4.core.checkpoint.Checkpoint
     :members: